Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Introduction

-Regarding finite-state computation, we will focus on stabilizing or converging algorithms, because terminating algorithms always use finite memory.
+Regarding finite-state computation, we focus on stabilizing or converging algorithms, since the terminating algorithms in~\cite{DV22,DVdisc} already have bounded-memory implementations.
 The current state of the art for stabilization speed achieves linear time but uses unlimited memory~\cite{DVdisc}.
 A majority of works on leaderless networks have focused on the Average Consensus problem~\cite{BT89,CL18,CL22,C11,KM21,NOOT09,O17,OT11,T84,YSSBG13}; most of these algorithms use real numbers of arbitrary precision, and therefore require unlimited memory, and converge instead of stabilizing.
 An exception is~\cite{NOOT09}, which proposes a quantized algorithm that, in our network model, stabilizes in $O\left(n^{3} \log (nQ)\right)$ rounds, where $Q$ is the number of levels used in the quantization.
-Of course, the use of quantization introduces an error in the average calculation that depends on $Q$.\footnote{This error could likely be eliminated by making $Q$ dependent on $n$, but this would require prior knowledge of $n$; in this case, the algorithm in~\cite{DVdisc} terminates in $2n$ rounds using memory polynomial in $n$.} We remark that our finite-state algorithm in \cref{s:5} not only has a better stabilization time but is also exact and does not require any prior knowledge of the network.
+Of course, the use of quantization introduces an error in the average calculation that depends on $Q$.\footnote{This error could likely be eliminated by making $Q$ dependent on $n$, but this would require prior knowledge of $n$.
+However, in this case, the algorithm in~\cite{DVdisc} already terminates in $2n$ rounds using memory polynomial in $n$.} We remark that our finite-state algorithm in \cref{s:5} not only has a better stabilization time but is also exact and does not require any prior knowledge of the network.